Updated: 4 August 2021

 Lawful basis for processing

-Under the General Data Protection Regulation (GDPR) the lawful basis for processing is Article 6 GDPR:
+Under the UK General Data Protection Regulation (UK GDPR) the lawful basis for processing is Article 6 UK GDPR:

 - (c) processing is necessary for compliance with a legal obligation to which we are subject